-He adds, “If you are having more trouble than that, such as a mess almost every time, you should take a hard look at your nutrition or possibly talk to your doctor,” VoB advises.
-“The last time I talked to my doctor, she was also on a fiber supplement plan, almost exactly the same as I was.”
+He adds, “If you are having more trouble than that, such as a mess almost every time, you should take a hard look at your nutrition or possibly talk to your doctor!
+The last time I talked to my doctor, she was also on a fiber supplement plan almost exactly the same as I was.”

 “Uhhhhh… no,” Dr. Marc Leavey responds.
-While the consistency of your stool does depend on “what you have eaten, particularly the fiber content, how much fluid you have consumed and, perhaps most importantly, your own bowel function,” he says, “various changes in your state of health, such as viruses or other infections, can also change the nature of your stool.”
+While the consistency of your stool does depend on “what you have eaten, particularly the fiber content, how much fluid you have consumed, and, perhaps most importantly, your own bowel function,” he says, “various changes in your state of health, such as viruses or other infections, can also change the nature of your stool.”

 For example, Leavey says that though soft stool taken through fiber might seem easier to clean, “a firm, compact stool may be evacuated with little residue as well.”
 So, in short, “just as stool consistency is variable, so is the ease, or difficulty, of post-defecation cleansing.”

-An Ass You Can Eat
+An Ass You Can Eat Off

 It was immediately noticeable when we had guests over, but not a problem for a house of five vegetarians.
 I didn’t learn what the toilet lid was for until I was well into my teens.
 Again only a problem when I was in poor health.
 I’ve seen the jokes about reading the back of shampoo bottles but honestly the entire process for me could be counted in seconds on your hands most of the time.

-Pooping is stress-free.
-I usually [go] only once a day, and as advertised, many days won’t wipe after a check to make sure, [because I] don’t need to.
+After a couple of minor operations to relieve the hemorrhoids, I met a gastroenterologist who said first thing… Do you know about Metamucil?
+He was the one who told me about the potential for no paper, ease of passing stools and how with a higher protein diet and fiber, I would become very regular and worry free about pooping.
+Everything he told me was correct.
+I have not had a ‘roid in 7 years.
+Pooping is stress free — I usually only once a day, and as advertised, many days won’t wipe after a check to make sure, [because I] don’t need to.
 One glass of Metamucil at the same time each day works so well that frequently, I don’t need to wipe.
 I’d never have believed it either, but that’s how it rolls.

-By the fourth day, your system should be producing some of the most beautifully formed turds you can possibly imagine.
+By the fourth day your system should be producing some of the most beautifully formed turds you can possibly imagine.
 And on a regular basis, too.
 For sake of knowing you’re clean, nobody will ever be able to go without using even a single square, but you will go from many rolls of paper a week to one!

-Give it a try.
-You’ve got nothing to lose and a lot to gain if you are a heavy toilet-paper user with a ragged hole.
+Give it a try, you’ve got nothing to lose and a lot to gain if you are a heavy toilet paper user with a ragged hole.